 When you hold money in an FDIC insured account, you won’t lose your money if the bank fails.
-Note that you may have a major headache dealing with a bank failure, but FDIC insurance has historically worked quickly.
+Dealing with a bank failure can be a major hassle, but FDIC insurance has historically worked very quickly.

-If you are covered by FDIC insurance, you don't need to make a run on the bank.
+If you are covered by FDIC insurance, you don't need to "make a run on the bank" or try to pull your insured funds out before the bank goes under.

 What is Covered